winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 <div class="alchemy-divider"></div>

 In the final weeks of my mother’s life, I stayed with her constantly.
 She had been hospitalized for over two weeks as her kidneys failed.
-The donated kidney I had given her years earlier had stopped functioning after she began using again, and she refused to continue dialysis.
+The donated kidney I had given her years earlier had stopped functioning after she began using again, and after several stints in/out of the hospital, this time, she refused to continue dialysis.
 That refusal became her final assertion of autonomy, the one decision that was entirely hers.
+She chose to end her life.

 I was exhausted in a way that went beyond sleep deprivation.
 I had been grieving her for years already.